ZeyQuanC/AnimeLock/README.md

 ### 2. Screen Archetypes

 - Launch Screen
-  - User can select Login
+  - User can select Login.
-  - User can select Sign Up
+  - User can select Sign Up.

 - Login Screen
   - User can login to account.